 If you need someone to coordinate office birthdays and order lunch, that’s one thing.
 But if you need someone to coordinate the calendars of 7 team members, or reply to emails on your behalf, or help build pitch decks and powerpoint slides, you’ll need to screen for candidates who can handle these kinds of tasks with confidence.

 Scoping what you need is a nontrivial step that’s essential to your success in hiring.

-How to Get Clear About What You Want Your Assistant to Do
+How To Get Clear About What You Outsource To An Assistant

 The easiest way to approach this is to do a calendar analysis to figure out:

 - What are the specific tasks and categories of tasks that you spend your time on each month?

 - How much time are you spending on each of them?